 To make up for this less than luxurious experience, we’ve dedicated the last 11 years of holiday time to exploring the world in style, and checking out all the places we perhaps could have visited instead.
 Recently returned from our 21st ‘honeymoon’, we’ve fallen in love again.
 This time with a country – South Africa.

 Perhaps you’re planning your own honeymoon, or maybe like us you’re pretending to still be on one.
-Whatever the case, South Africa has enough to keep everyone happy, whether you’re a lounge lizard or an adrenaline junkie.
+Whatever the case, a holiday in South Africa has enough to keep everyone happy, whether you’re a lounge lizard or an adrenaline junkie.

 So just what are the key ingredients for the perfect South African honeymoon?
-We’ve teamed up with Perfect Honeymoons Abroad to bring you some inspiration and recommendations based on our own personal experience.
+After several trips to South Africa, here’s what we think:

 Let’s be honest.
 If you’ve come to South Africa, the chances are you’re here for a safari experience, and there really is no better place than here.
 Whilst there are many different reserves to choose from, there is only one which really stands out as the place for ultimate indulgence.
 Sabi Sand Game Reserve borders the Kruger Park and is only a few hours drive from Johannesburg.
 It is home to several private reserves, each with their own unique style of luxury.
 Being big fans of a bit of pampering with our adventures, we opted to stay at Ulusaba and can honestly say we had the time of our lives.
 From surprise bush breakfasts of chocolate pancakes and champagne to tracking leopards and sipping sundowners whilst watching rare wild dogs going for a swim, it truly was the safari experience of a lifetime.
 The staff almost had us convinced we were royalty, and the rangers really knew their stuff.
 When you pay a lot of money for something you expect a great deal in return, and refreshingly we felt it was worth every penny.